Keiwen/fable-flow/README.md

 This application cover a real need of real people, but it is also a first experiment in VueJS 3 framework.
 If you are a senior Node/VueJS developer, be kind,
-I promise I tried to make it clean ;)
+I promise I tried my best to make it clean ;)

 ## Samples
 ![Chapter play screenshot](https://raw.githubusercontent.com/Keiwen/fable-flow/master/samples/play.png)